The Bride of Abydos: Characters

 Inasmuch as the meter is varied and experimental, the characters in The Bride of Abydos are of a simple stock.
 There are four characters, Giaffir and Zuleika, the former an embodiment for death and destruction, the other for love, and Selim and Haroun, both balanced in death and love, the former party to both while Haroun is to neither.

 Selim's revelation of his true identity separates the two cantos down these lines.
 Giaffir constantly berates Selim on his lack of warlike prowess, and Selim is quiet and does not clash with the Pasha; thus Selim is solely the lover in the first canto, paired with Zuleika.
 However, he changes before her: "This morn I saw thee gentlest, dearest, / But now thou'rt from thyself estranged" (I.385-86).
 And so as the pirate, desiring more for revenge than to be safe and alive with Zuleika, the character is now paired with the death and destruction of Giaffir.

 Haroun, the fourth, a eunuch, is neither a lover in the harem to which he has the key, nor is he a fighter, for he does not join Selim in vengeance against Giaffir.
-He is only a catalyst, aiding Selim's transformation into a fighter by arming him with the nature of his true identity, without which Selim would be impudent.
+He is only a catalyst, aiding Selim's transformation into a fighter by arming him with the nature of his true identity, without which Selim would be impotent.

 A fourth voice is also presented; the narrator is a mostly impersonal, omniscient, third-person entity and "is nothing more than a standard storytelling device".
 The voice records the drama and supplies the interior motives and monologues without pretense, explaining in a few cases exterior allusions, "but, generally within the body of the poem is sparing in offering truly informative commentary".